vesta-webtrees-2-custom-modules/vesta_classic_laf/README.md

     * The key-value pairs of the name parts are inline
     * Gender information is moved to the header (as an icon)
     * Media edit controls is moved to the edit menu (a better place for these edit controls may be the Media tab itself)
+* The module now optionaly displays nicknames as in webtrees 1.x (before the surname).
+See [here](https://github.com/fisharebest/webtrees/issues/1401) for the related discussion.
 * Note that this module itself is not a theme: The webtrees user will not be able to switch between the compact and the regular layout!

 default 'webtrees' theme   |  adjusted 'webtrees' theme